-Analysis | Pence’s coronavirus briefing picks up where Trump left off: Lots of spin, little urgency
+Analysis | Pence’s Trump-ian turn as the coronavirus downplayer in chief

-Rather than spend the briefing providing detailed guidance on how the country should confront the rising cases, Vice President Pence and others instead attempted to cherry-pick national data and spin the numbers in a positive direction.
+Rather than spend the briefing providing detailed guidance on how the country should confront the rising number of cases, Vice President Pence and others instead tried to cherry-pick national data and spin the numbers in a positive direction.
 Some of the points they made were strictly accurate.
-Many of them, though, completely skirted the realities in hard-hit states — not to mention the fact that very few countries are dealing with a continued outbreak like we are.
+Many of them, though, completely skirted the realities in hard-hit states — not to mention the fact that very few countries are dealing with a continued outbreak as we are.

-At the start of the briefing, Pence sought to emphasize two things:
+At the start of the briefing, Pence sought to emphasize two facts:

-- Deaths aren’t falling.
+- Deaths are declining overall.

 - Most of the new cases are in younger people, who generally have better outcomes.

-“One of the things that we’re seeing among the cases … is that roughly half of the new cases are Americans under the age of 35,” Pence said, “which is at a certain level very encouraging news, as the experts tell us, because as we know so far in this pandemic that younger Americans are less susceptible to serious outcomes of the coronavirus.
+“One of the things that we’re seeing among the cases … is that roughly half of the new cases are Americans under the age of 35,” Pence said, “which is, at a certain level, very encouraging news, as the experts tell us, because as we know so far in this pandemic that younger Americans are less susceptible to serious outcomes of the coronavirus.
 And the fact that we are finding more younger Americans who’ve contracted the coronavirus is a good thing.”

 Setting aside the inartful phrasing of that final sentence, it’s true that young people fare better with the virus than others.
-But White House coronavirus task force member Anthony S. Fauci offered a very different spin on this fact early in the week.
-He testified that we’re seeing plenty of causes for concern among young people who contract the virus, and he also noted that their lack of symptoms may actually make them more likely to spread the virus.
+But White House coronavirus task force member Anthony S. Fauci offered a very different spin on this fact Tuesday during an appearance at a congressional hearing.
+He testified that we’re seeing many causes for concern among young people who contract the virus, and he also noted that their lack of symptoms may actually make them more likely to spread the virus.

-“But even though the majority — the overwhelming majority of them — do well, what you can’t forget is that, if you get infected and spread the infection, even though you do not get sick, you are part of the process of the dynamics of an outbreak,” Fauci said Tuesday.
+“But even though the majority — the overwhelming majority of them — do well, what you can’t forget is that if you get infected and spread the infection, even though you do not get sick, you are part of the process of the dynamics of an outbreak,” Fauci said at the hearing.

-Pence also argued that, while we just set yet another record for confirmed cases, deaths continue to drop.
+Pence also argued that while we just set yet another record for confirmed cases, the number of deaths continues to drop.

-“There literally was a day two months ago this week where we lost 2,500 Americans in a single day,” Pence said, adding: “This week, there were two days where we lost less than 300 Americans.”
+“There literally was a day two months ago this week where we lost 2,500 Americans in a single day,” Pence said, adding, “This week, there were two days where we lost less than 300 Americans.”

 Pence continued to echo Trump’s past “mission accomplished”-esque remarks.

-“The reality is we’re in a much better place with the with the efforts President Trump mobilized at the federal level, with the efforts of this team, this whole-of-government approach, the efforts of governors across the country are incredible, health-care workers and the cooperation of the American people,” Pence said.
+“The reality is we’re in a much better place with the efforts President Trump mobilized at the federal level, with the efforts of this team, this whole-of-government approach — the efforts of governors across the country are incredible — health-care workers and the cooperation of the American people,” Pence said.
 “We’re in a much stronger place.
 The truth is, we did slow the spread.
 We flattened the curve.”

 What was as striking about the briefing’s attempt to spin the positive was its dearth of actual guidance.
-As has been the case with Trump’s briefings, it devoted considerably more time to credit-seeking and downplaying than to actually providing prescriptions about what comes next for concerned Americans.
+As was the case with Trump’s briefings, it devoted considerably more time to credit-seeking and downplaying than to actually providing prescriptions about what comes next for concerned Americans.

 To the extent Pence did have a message, it was very generally that people — and particularly young people — should remain vigilant.
 This message was eventually offered, though, when he was pressed on Fauci’s recent comments that “something’s not working” about our current approach.